IsmaelKP2/sfx-tf-demo/LAB_instructions_content_pack.md

 ### Download the files via the link provided by the instructor or from downloading the apps from splunkbase.com and install it locally

-place the file on MAC in ~Downloads <br />
+place the file
+on MAC in ~/Downloads <br />
-on Windows in ...
+on Windows in %USERPROFILE%\Downloads note you also nee to change the terraform.tfvars line 139 to  %USERPROFILE%\Downloads

 ### Deploy the instance